lowleveldesign/windbg-ext-template/README.md

 This repository contains code for a simple WinDbg extension.
 It implements two extension methods (`hello_world`, `hello_world2`) to prove that the idea works.

+There are **two versions available**:

+- the **cswin32** folder contains code based on the [Microsoft.Windows.CsWin32](https://www.nuget.org/packages/Microsoft.Windows.CsWin32) package
+- the **dbgx** folder contains code based on the [Microsoft.Debugging.Platform.DbgX](https://www.nuget.org/packages/Microsoft.Debugging.Platform.DbgX) package

+The former is more lightweight and runs on the latest versions of .NET.
+The latter requires a specific .NET version (matching the NuGet package) and has more dependencies.
+However, the exported PInvoke bindings are more polished.
+The choice is yours :)

 ## How it works

 The [ext.cpp](blob/main/ext.cpp) file contains the C++ code to load .NET runtime into the WinDbg process.
 The code is based on [an excellent sample](https://github.com/dotnet/samples/tree/main/core/hosting) from the [dotnet samples repository](https://github.com/dotnet/samples).
 Each extension method that WinDbg accepts must have the following signature: